-If you’ve ever been an long-term expat or even lived in another country for a couple of months, it’s highly likely (okay, basically 100% guaranteed) that you’ve experienced homesickness in one way or another.
+If you’ve ever been an long-term expat or even lived in another country for a couple of months on something like a UK working holiday visa, it’s highly likely (okay, basically 100% guaranteed) that you’ve experienced homesickness in one way or another.

 Coping with homesickness as an expat is inherently difficult, as you’re effectively trying to establish a new “home” in another place and it can be all very emotionally confusing and enough to make you want to rip your hair out/cry/sit in your room and never go out again.

 I have struggled with homesickness and culture shock as an expat to varying degrees, no matter how long I’ve lived in another country, and I have to say that I don’t think it every truly has gone away.

 These are my top tips on dealing with homesickness as an expat that I’ve discovered over the years, but I’d love for you to share your own below!